 - Satisfactory progress (progressing according to standards)

-- Unsatisfactory progress (not progressing according to standards; permitted to enroll with specific plan with dates and deadlines in place in regard to removal of unsatisfactory progress to avoid dismissal from the program).
+- Unsatisfactory progress (not progressing according to standards; permitted to enroll with a specific plan including dates and deadlines in place in regards to the removal of unsatisfactory progress to avoid dismissal from the program).

 ADVISOR / COMMITTEE

 All students are required to have an advisor.
 An advisor is assigned to all incoming students.
 To ensure that they are making satisfactory progress toward a degree, students should meet with their advisor on a regular basis.

 The advisor serves as the primary contact within the program and approves the candidate's capstone project.
 Students can be suspended from the program if they do not have an advisor.

 Master’s degree students who have been absent for five or more consecutive years lose all credits that they have earned before their absence.
 Individual programs may count the coursework students completed prior to their absence for meeting program requirements; that coursework may not count toward Graduate School credit requirements.